 You blink on average 5 times less when concentrating and staring for long periods at computer screens and mobile gadgets like phones.
 Blinking is a natural action which is important for good eye health.
 As the lid passes over the eye when you blink it sweeps lubrication produced by the tear duct,a bit like a wind screen wiper, to keep the eye clean and moist.

 Chemicals and bacteria in water adhere to soft contact lenses causing irritation or infection.
 Opticians do not recommend wearing contact lenses for swimming or water sports.
 They also warn against using tap water to clean or rinse contact lenses.

 As women become peri- or post-menopausal, the hormonal changes taking place within their body often impact adversely on tear film generation meaning that eyes become less lubricated.
 This can often be exacerbated by various medications which women are often prescribed during the menopause.

 WIND, DUST AND POLLEN

-Wind and dust often cause eyes to water and become irritated and you may feel the need to rub your eyes. to get some relief but this only makes things worse.
+Wind and dust often cause eyes to water and become irritated and you may feel the need to rub your eyes to get some relief, but this only makes things worse.
 This can be a real problem for cyclists or those working in dusty environments like carpenters or firemen.
-Pollen has a similar but stronger effect especially if pollen gets trapped under contact lenses and the only way to get releife in this situation is probably to remove the contact lenses completely.
+Pollen has a similar but stronger effect especially if it gets trapped under contact lenses and the only way to get relief in this situation is probably to remove the contact lenses completely.